DaveyMburu/classes-and-instances/README.md

 ## Objectives

-In this lab you will:
+In this lab I have:

-* Create an instance of a class
+* Created an instance of a class

+# Check the index.ipynb file to see my workings

 ## Classes